Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Exchange Symmetry and Generalized Graph States

-The goal of this subsection is to show that the state $|A_n\rangle$ defined in Eq.~\eqref{antis} coincides, up to a global phase, with the totally antisymmetric state on $n$ qudits whenever $n$ is odd.
+The goal of this subsection is to show that the state $|A_n\rangle$ defined in Equation \eqref{antis} coincides, up to a global phase, with the fully antisymmetric state on $n$.
 The proof proceeds by rewriting $|A_n\rangle$ as a uniform superposition of computational-basis states labeled by permutations, with coefficients determined by their signatures.
-The key step is to show that, for odd $n$, the relative signs induced by the recursive construction are independent of the auxiliary summation index, allowing the sum to be identified with the alternator over $S_n$.
+The key step is to show that the relative signs induced by the recursive construction are independent of the auxiliary summation index, allowing the sum to be identified with the alternator over $S_n$.
 This subsection is the only part of the text where some familiarity with permutation groups is required; we refer the reader to \cite{sagan2001symmetric}.

+The proof starts by expanding the formula \eqref{antis} using the definitions \eqref{had}, \eqref{xd} and the hypothesis that the state $\ket{A_{n-1}}$ is fully antisymmetric.
+This hypothesis is completely reasonable since the recursive definition of the $\ket{A_n}$, which is valid for $n>2$, starts with the well-known $\ket{A_2}$.
+Assuming that $\ket{A_{n-1}}$ is antisymmetric and using the shift operator, one has